WilliamDBell/datacom-tcp-prog-project/README.md

 Where <server> is the name of the server executable file name, <port> is the port the server listens to.
 The parameters provided by the command line arguments must NOT be hard-coded.

+Command to Run the project
+./client 66.44.94.193 80 infile 1 outfile